The ultimate first-time home buyer’s guide

 Most municipalities in Quebec, even small ones, offer some form of incentive.
 Check your local government’s website to see what options they have for you.

-Now that we’ve seen some of the benefits of being a first-time buyer, it’s time to figure out if you’re really ready to take the plunge.
+Now that we’ve seen some of the upside of being a first-time buyer, it’s time to figure out if you’re really ready to take the plunge.

 At the beginning of your home buying journey is the most critical step: deciding if it’s the right time to buy.

 Conventional wisdom holds that owning a home is the ultimate goal for Canadians.
 In fact, approximately two-thirds of Canadian families own their homes.
-But, homeownership isn’t automatically the right choice for everyone—especially for those living in cities with sky-high real estate costs.
+But, there are alternatives to homeownership depending on where you are in your life and your future goals.

 When buying makes sense